 First of all, apart from reading my tips here, if you are planning a trip to Cuba, I highly recommend to read my travel memoir.
 It’s a short book (available in digital and paperback edition) about my experience in Havana, the people I met, their stories and how they live.

-You can download it here for less than $1: In the Land of Salsa: Living Like a Local in Havana.
+You can download it here: In the Land of Salsa: Living Like a Local in Havana.

 But now, let’s start with the tips!

 Cuba has two different currencies: the CUP (Peso Cubano) and the CUC (Peso Convertible).
 Basically, the difference is that the former is mainly used by locals, while the latter is used by tourists.